 - Too little stomach acid allows for proteins to travel through the digestive tract into the bloodstream, which can result in leaky gut, trigger autoimmunity, create food sensitivities, and aggravate the immune system.

 - Reduced stomach acid has also been shown to decrease absorption of Levothyroxine or synthetic T4.
 In fact, one study found that autoimmune thyroid patients who also had parietal cell antibodies required 17% more daily T4.(1)

 It is well known that once a person develops one autoimmune disease they are at about a 25% increased risk for developing another (2).
 Heartburn can be an early sign of several autoimmune diseases including Sjogren’s, lupus, and celiac disease.
 It may also be caused by immune system inflammation of the stomach itself.

 Autoimmune Metaplastic Atrophic Gastritis (AMAG) is an autoimmune condition in which the immune system attacks your parietal cells and results in decreased stomach acid and intrinsic factor, the protein necessary for the absorption of B12.
 In addition, antibodies to intrinsic factor may also be present, resulting in pernicious anemia.

-In one study looking at the prevalence of pernicious anemia in elderly autoimmune thyroid patients it was found that about 18.6% of patients with autoimmune thyroid disease also had pernicious anemia.
+One study looking at the prevalence of pernicious anemia in elderly autoimmune thyroid patients, it was found that about 18.6% of patients with autoimmune thyroid disease also had pernicious anemia.
 In addition, the authors noted that 45% of those with pernicious anemia presented with autoimmune thyroid disease.
 (3)

 Lab Testing to Consider